-Drug Lord Juan Hernández Is FREE: "This is the Be Best Christmas ever!"
+Drug Lord Juan Orlando Hernández Is FREE

 Juan Orlando Hernández, former president of Honduras and notorious cocaine kingpin, was released from prison on Monday, December 1, 2025, just one year and nine months into the 45-year sentence he received after his conviction in Manhattan federal court on drug trafficking and weapons charges.
 Holy toots!
 However did he manage that?
 Well, it turns out that a good friend, DJT, issued him a presidential pardon.
 Apparently, this is the sort of courtesy one corrupt president extends to another.
 For Hernández, this pardon was the Be Best Christmas gift EVER.

 Trump’s pardon for Hernández came as a huge surprise to just about everyone — his administration, his colleagues in Congress, military leaders, the Press — you name it, they were shocked.
 And this particular pardon smelled rotten from the get-go as it was issued in spite of everyone’s having been briefed on Hernández’s legacy of trafficking cocaine into the United States, an estimated 400 tons of it.
-Everyone was also up-to-speed on his close ties to Joaquin “El Chapo” Guzman, whose drug mules he allowed to pass through Honduras unimpeded in exchange for a $1M bribe, and on his drug-trafficking-related weapons charges.
+Trump’s whole crew was also up-to-speed on his close ties to Joaquin “El Chapo” Guzman, whose drug mules he allowed to pass through Honduras unimpeded in exchange for a $1M bribe, and on his various drug-trafficking-related weapons charges.
 The DOJ’s press release post-trial (a document Trump has surely seen) laid the situation out clearly:

 “Hernández received millions of dollars of drug money from some of the largest and most violent drug-trafficking organizations in Honduras, Mexico, and elsewhere, and used those bribes to fuel his rise in Honduran politics.
 In turn, as Hernández rose to power in Honduras, he provided increased support and protection for his co-conspirators, allowing them to move mountains of cocaine, commit acts of violence and murder, and help turn Honduras into one of the most dangerous countries in the world.”